hja22/rucommender/README.md

     ```

 #### Outputs

-* Currently just similarities
-* Eventually also recommendations
+Depends on command used:

+* user->user similarity maps
+* user->(item, score) recommendation maps

 #### Examples

 To spit out some similarities for a set of activities to make sure everything is working:
+`cargo run --bin similarities < examples/dummy/activity.csv`

+To spit out some recommendations for a set of activities to make sure everything is working:
-`cargo run < examples/dummy/activity.csv`
+`cargo run --bin recommendations < examples/dummy/activity.csv`

 #### Tests